aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-headers-and-footers/get-a-header-or-footer-in-a-document/_index.md

 - *{sectionIndex}* is the index of a section that contains headers and footers.
 If this syntax is used, only elements within a specified section are returned.
 - *{index}* is the index of specific header/footer.

-[Swagger UI](https://apireference.aspose.cloud/words/#/HeadersFooters/GetHeaderFooter) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/HeadersFooters/GetHeaderFooter) lets you call this REST API directly from a browser.

 ## cURL Example